-Christine was a member of the Steering Committee of the Qld Statewide Dementia Clinical Network, and, until recently, a Consumer Member of Caboolture Hospital Clinical Council from 2015-2016.
+Christine was a member of the Steering Committee of the Qld Statewide Dementia Clinical Network, and a Consumer Member of Caboolture Hospital Clinical Council from 2015-2016.
 She was also a member of the Cognitive Impairment Advisory Group of the Australian Commission on Safety and Quality in Health Care, as well as a member of the Alzheimer’s Australia Consumer Dementia Research Network from 2010 – 2015.
 As a representative of this network she was appointed to the Scientific Panel of the Alzheimer’s Australia Research Foundation in 2014.
 Through this work, Christine was once again involved in research proposal assessments and decision making, as she had been before her diagnosis.

 Below is a high-resolution MRI scan, taken by Neuroscience Research Australia, in Sydney in September 2011.
 The comparison of an age-matched normal is on the right, to show how much damage there is to Christine’s brain, which is on the left.

 Click to view Christine’s video MRI July 2014